Something for everyone. SAC Calendar

 - Student Activities Council

 The Christendom College Student Activities Council (SAC) coordinates and executes quality social, recreational, intellectual, and religious activities for the benefit of the Christendom College Student Body.
-SAC consists of 33 members, including the class officers, and they coordinate and execute 23 social events on a weekly basis.
+SAC consists of 33 members, including the class officers, and they coordinate and execute college activities and events on a weekly basis.
 Events include dances, dinners, talent shows, live music events, movie nights, and many other activities.
 SAC always welcomes student volunteers to help set up or take down events.

 - Students for Life